TDaryaT/academit./README.md

 6. Class List
 7. Class ArrayList
 8. Class HashTable
-9. Swing/Windows Forms for converting temperature
+9. Swing for converting temperature

 ## More about tasks: